-In this tutorial I’ll be demonstrating how you can use Inkscape to create simple vector line art designs that could work great for t shirt designs, logos, monograms, and more.
+In this tutorial I’ll be demonstrating how you can use either Inkscape or Illustrator to create simple vector line art designs that could work great for t shirt designs, logos, monograms, and more.
 This tutorial specifically will be utilizing a sunny mountain landscape with pine trees as an example, but you can use this lesson to create any other type of design you’d like.

-Inkscape Line Art Designs
+Line Art Designs

 We’ll be constructing the entire design from strokes and utilizing the cut path and combine features a lot throughout this tutorial.
 We’ll be working with a consistent stroke size of 5 px throughout this tutorial.

 That said, the first steps will be to create 3 of the elements individually — the circle that will be used as the emblem for the entire design, the sun, and the mountain.

 Then we’ll center them up and use the cut path feature to slice off the pieces that need to be removed.

 Next we’ll create some individual lines to be used at the foreground — in this instance, a lake or some body of water.